Scalp Psoriasis VS Dandruff: Identifying the Difference

 Classically, psoriasis has been managed with topical medications.
 Many of these medicines include steroids, which help to reduce the irritating symptoms of the condition.
 There are many new biologic drugs that have come on the market in recent years that have drastically improved the quality of life for patients suffering with psoriasis.

-It is important to remember that there is no cure for psoriasis, however, following your health care provider’s guidance (including a possible referral to a dermatologist) can do wonders for your health and well-being.
+It is important to remember that there is no cure for psoriasis, however, following your healthcare provider’s guidance (including a possible referral to a dermatologist) can do wonders for your health and well-being.

 Conclusion